stenhaug/website_ben_stenhaug/content/finance/roth_vs_traditional.md

 Of course, it’s impossible to know for sure what your tax rate will be in retirement — and in practice it’s even confusing to figure out what your tax rate is now — so even though the rule is clear, it’s still hard to implement.

 To further complicate the matter, if you are going to hit the contribution limit, then choosing between a Roth and Traditional retirement account becomes more complex.
-Imagine that the contribution limit is $6,000, your income tax rate is 30% now, and your income tax rate in retirement is 20%.
+Imagine that the contribution limit is \$6,000, your income tax rate is 30% now, and your income tax rate in retirement is 20%.

-- Roth - To meet the $6,000 limit, you need to invest $6,000 / (100% - 30%) = $8,570 in pre-tax income.
+- Roth: To meet the \$6,000 limit, you need to invest \$6,000 / (100% - 30%) = $8,570 in pre-tax income.

-- Traditional - To have an apples-to-apples comparison, we need to think through what you could do with $8,570 in pre-tax income.
-You can first contribute $6,000 to the Traditional retirement account.
-You then have $8,570 - $6,000 = $2,570 in pre-tax income.
-After taxes, that turns into $2,570 x (100% - 30%) = $1,800 which you can invest in a taxable account.
+- Traditional: To have an apples-to-apples comparison, we need to think through what you could do with \$8,570 in pre-tax income.
+You can first contribute \$6,000 to the Traditional retirement account.
+You then have \$8,570 - \$6,000 = \$2,570 in pre-tax income.
+After taxes, that turns into \$2,570 x (100% - 30%) = $1,800 which you can invest in a taxable account.

 Now we need to compare these two cases.
-In both, you started with $8,570.
+In both, you started with $8,570:

 **Roth**